 Take a look at A. Farley Country Attire Barker shoes all time best sellers, featuring a great selection of styles including Oxford & Derby Brogues and some great contemporary shoes in some fabulous colours.

 Take a look at our Barker Shoes AW14 bestsellers

 Take a look at the Barker Shoes AW14

 The Barker Shoes complete collection featuring all of the Barker Shoe Range & Accessories.
-We can order any shoe, so if you can not find a shoe featured in the AW2014 brochure on our site please call one of our sales team on 0116 410 5440 (local rate) or contact us online if you need any assistance.
+We can order any shoe, so if you can not find a shoe featured in the AW2014 brochure on our site please call one of our sales team on 0116 410 5440 (local rate) or contact us online.

-Barker Shoes English handmade and finished brogue & Plain style leather belts with side stitch style detailing & metal buckle.
+Barker Shoes English handmade brogue & Plain style leather belts with side stitch style detailing & metal buckle.
 Supplied in presentation box.

 Take a look at our at our Barker Belts – click here